Clockwork Knight.com » Clockwork Knight: Joukan - Other Prototypes

 Source: Clockwork Knight (NTSC-J Ver.)
 (1994)

-Now, we’re finally onto the second “musical differences” I mentioned earlier in this section!
-As noted earlier, the music that usually plays in Kevin’s Room 1 (Stage 2-1) is “Walkin’ In a Dream”, but as we know that was being used by Betsy’s Room 2 (Stage 1-2) instead…
+• Now, we’re finally onto the second “musical differences” I mentioned earlier in this section!
+As noted earlier, the music that usually plays in Kevin’s Room 1 (Stage 2-1) is “Walkin’ In a Dream”, but as we saw earlier in this build, that was being used by Betsy’s Room 2 (Stage 1-2) instead…

 So, what exactly IS the music that plays in this prototype footage for Kevin’s Room 1 (Stage 2-1)?!
 It’s actually a song called “The Donkey Paradise”, which would later go on to become the music heard in Kids’ Room 2 (Stage 1-2) in Clockwork Knight: Gekan (aka Clockwork Knight 2)… say what now?!
 Not only does this raise a whole bunch more questions about the development of the first Clockwork Knight game, it also sets both stages of Kevin’s Room as having a more “wild west” themed soundtrack, rather than just Kevin’s Room 2 (Stage 2-2) having one.
 It’s such a cool discovery!